Ria424/developers-animatesdk-docs/Timeline_object/Timeline10.md

 #### Description

-Method; creates a new motion object.
+Method; Creates a new motion object.
 The parameters are optional, and if specified set the timeline selection to the indicated frames prior to creating the motion object.

 #### Example